-Whether remodeling a bathroom, starting construction of a new home, or simply replacing an old, leaky toilet that is wasting money and water, installing a WaterSense labeled toilet is a high-performance, water-efficient option worth considering.
+Recent advancements have allowed toilets to use 1.28 gallons per flush or less while still providing equal or superior performance.
+This is 20 percent less water than the current federal standard of 1.6 gallons per flush.
+The WaterSense label is used on toilets that are independently certified to meet rigorous criteria for both performance and efficiency.
+Only water-saving toilets that complete the certification process can earn the WaterSense label.Whether remodeling a bathroom, starting construction of a new home, or simply replacing an old, leaky toilet that is wasting money and water, installing a WaterSense labeled toilet is a high-performance, water-efficient option worth considering.
 WaterSense labeled toilets are available at a wide variety of price points and a broad range of styles and in many areas, utilities offer rebates and vouchers that can lower the price of a WaterSense labeled toilet.

 By replacing old, inefficient toilets with WaterSense labeled models, the average family can reduce water used for toilets by 20 to 60 percent—that's nearly 13,000 gallons of water savings for your home every year!
-They could also save more than $110 per year in water costs, and $2,200 over the lifetime of the toilets.
+They could also save more than $140 per year in water costs, and $2,900 over the lifetime of the toilets.

-Nationally, if all old, inefficient toilets in the United States were replaced with WaterSense labeled models, we could save 520 billion gallons of water per year, or the amount of water that flows over Niagara Falls in about 12 days.
+Nationally, if all old, inefficient toilets in the United States were replaced with WaterSense labeled models, we could save 360 billion gallons of water per year, or the amount of water that flows over Niagara Falls in about 9 days.

 On June 2, 2014, EPA released a revised version of the WaterSense Specification for Tank–Type Toilets (Version 1.2).
 The specification changes are minor in nature and are intended to provide clarification of the existing requirements.
-The changes also align the specification with recent revisions to the American Society of Mechanical Engineers (ASME) A112.19.2/Canadian Standards Association (CSA) B45.1 Ceramic Plumbing Fixtures standard and ensure that tank-type toilets receiving the WaterSense label are certified and labeled consistently, in accordance with EPA’s intent, and will continue to meet consumer expectations for efficiency and performance.
+The changes also align the specification with recent revisions to the ASME A112.19.2/CSA B45.1 Ceramic Plumbing Fixtures standard and ensure that tank-type toilets receiving the WaterSense label are certified and labeled consistently, in accordance with EPA’s intent, and will continue to meet consumer expectations for efficiency and performance.